Your Secret place in Copenhagen is...

 Freetown Christiania

-In case you're not familiar with Christiania, it's
+In case you are not familiar with Christiania, it is

 essentially an alternative autonomous car-free hippie district in Copenhagen.

-In addition, the area contains many pleasant secret places that most tourists do not include in their agendas.
+In addition, the area contains many pleasant secret spots that most tourists do not include in their itineraries.

-Christiania was created in the 1970s when a group of free-spirited people began taking over abandoned military barracks with the goal of creating an autonomous society.
+Christiania was created in the 1970s when a group of free-spirited people began occupying abandoned military barracks with the aim of creating an autonomous society.
 Today, it is a community with approximately 1,000 residents and has its own rules and regulations.

 Café Månefiskeren

-Housed in a former heating plant and run by
+Located in an old heating plant and run by

-local volunteers, it is a place with a varied history that exudes the essence of rebellious, multicultural Christiania.
+local volunteers, it is a place with a varied history that exudes the essence of rebellious and multicultural Christiania.

-The large outdoor area is a great place to mingle with locals and visitors while eating brunch or just stopping by for a cup of coffee and homemade cake.
-All dishes on the short menu
+The large outdoor area is an excellent place to mingle with locals and visitors while eating brunch or simply stopping by for a cup of coffee and a homemade cake.
+All the dishes on the short menu

-use ingredients that are sustainably sourced with an eco-friendly approach, and the café is alcohol-free.
+use sustainably sourced ingredients with an ecological focus, and the café is alcohol-free.

-Outdoor seating is available year-round and, in summer, live music and concerts add to the atmosphere.
+Outdoor seating is available all year round and, in summer, live music and concerts add to the atmosphere.